mateusbsal4/neural-arm-field-planner/README.md

 # Genesis Inverse Kinematics Repository

-This repository consists of a ROS package with scripts and utilities for benchmarking trajectory planners in simulated cluttered environments with the franka emika panda manipulator in the Genesis physics Engine.
+This repository consists of a ROS package with scripts and utilities for benchmarking trajectory planners in simulated cluttered environments with the Franka Emika Panda manipulator in the Genesis physics engine.

 ## Dependencies
 - [Genesis](https://genesis-world.readthedocs.io/en/latest/index.html)